confidential-containers/confidential-containers/quickstart.md

 machine for testing purpose.
-This script requires `ansible-playbook`, which you can install on CentOS/RHEL using `dnf install ansible-core`, and the Ansible `docker_container` module, which you can get using `ansible-galaxy colection install community.docker`.
+This script requires `ansible-playbook`, which you can install on CentOS/RHEL using `dnf install ansible-core`, and the Ansible `docker_container` module, which you can get using `ansible-galaxy collection install community.docker`.

 > **Note** You can also use a Kind or Minikube cluster with containerd runtime to try out the CoCo stack for development purposes.
 Make sure to use the `kata-clh` runtime class for your workloads when using Kind or